jkratz55/kefka/README.md

 # Kefka

 Kefka is an opinionated wrapper around the official Confluent Kafka Go client.
 Kefka offers a higher level API for consuming and producing messages along with offering common functionality such as retries and publishing failed messages to a dead letter topic.
-The motivation for Kefka came from writing the same boilerplate code over and over.
+The motivation for Kefka came from writing the same boilerplate code over and over where I had many microservices utilizing Kafka.
 Kefka attempts to abstract away the lower level details of working with the Confluent Kafka Go API and allow developers to focus instead on processing and handling message as part of their business/application logic.

 The name Kefka comes from Kefka Palazzo, the main antagonist of the critically acclaimed video game Final Fantasy VI.